 If we look at our example above, you see a £364K 'value' from API reuse across the 3 years, driven by the value of man-hours saved by leveraging earlier developed APIs.

-MuleSoft comes with a pool of features that facilitate integration development needs and, therefore, help increase work productivity and efficiency.
+MuleSoft has a pool of features that facilitate integration development needs and, therefore, help increase work productivity and efficiency.
 Mocking services, unified platforms, templates, and pre-built connectors speed up the implementation of integration solutions for various business problems.
 Many of MuleSoft's features require low code and even no code at all, thus reducing the probability of errors and test time and decreasing the pressure on the IT department.

 In our example, a healthy £162K 'value' is generated by increased productivity, driven by man-hours saved using a unified platform.